Charles Bassey: Philadelphia 76ers (2021–2022)

 Bassey was selected in the second round of the 2021 NBA draft with the 53rd pick by the Philadelphia 76ers, subsequently joining them for the 2021 NBA Summer League.
 On September 24, 2021, he signed with the 76ers.

 On October 13, 2022, Bassey was waived by the 76ers.

-San Antonio Spurs (2022–present)
+San Antonio Spurs (2022–2025)

 On October 24, 2022, the San Antonio Spurs announced that they had signed Bassey to a two-way contract, splitting time with the Spurs' NBA G League affiliate, the Austin Spurs.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.
 On February 14, 2023, the Spurs converted Bassey's deal to a four-year, $10.2 million standard contract.
-On March 14, 2023, during a 132–114 win over the Orlando Magic, he suffered a left knee injury.
-The next day, the Spurs announced that Bassey was diagnosed with a fracture of his left patellar tendon, ending his season.
+On March 14, during a 132–114 win over the Orlando Magic, he suffered a left knee injury.
+The next day, the Spurs announced that Bassey was diagnosed with a non-displaced fracture of his left patella, ending his season.
+In December 2023, Bassey tore his left anterior cruciate ligament (ACL), prematurely ending another season.
+On July 8, 2024, Bassey was waived by the Spurs only to be re-signed nine days later.

+On July 11, 2025, Bassey played for the Boston Celtics in the 2025 NBA Summer League.
+On September 10, Bassey signed with the Atlanta Hawks.
+He was waived prior to the start of the regular season on October 18.

+Memphis Grizzlies (2025)

+On October 26, 2025, the Memphis Grizzlies signed Bassey to a 10-day hardship contract.